 - All the medications and dietary supplements you take

-Your time with your doctor is limited, so preparing a list of questions ahead of time will help you make the most of your time together.
-List your questions from most important to least important, in case time runs out.
-For menstrual cramps, some basic questions to ask your doctor include:
+Preparing a list of questions ahead of time can help you make the most of your time with your doctor.
+For menstrual cramps, some basic questions to ask include:

 - Are my symptoms likely to change over time?